The garden at Fenton House

-From the terraces you can look down into a delightfully charming sunken rose garden where you can sit in amongst the aroma of the roses that are in full flower by mid-June.
+From the terraces look down into a delightfully charming sunken rose garden filled with the aroma of the roses that are in full flower by mid-June.
 The flowers here are vibrant sorbet tones with roses that grow up tripods to provide height and seclusion.

 Rather than traditional rose gardens with bare earth between the flowers, the rose beds are generously underplanted with displays of geraniums, foxgloves and salvias to create a soft, romantic cottage-garden effect.

 Down the steps to the garden's lowest level, there is the 300-year-old orchard and kitchen garden in contrast to the formal gardens.

 Here a spring meadow sits under the trees with an annual display of spring bulbs - wood anemones, followed by crocuses and miniature delicate daffodils and sea of British native blooms 'Fritillaria meleagris' (snake's head fritillary).
 In early summer, lacy umbels of cow parsley spread under the fruit trees.